 The Company faces both risks that are external in nature (e.g. market risks and underwriting risks) and internal (e.g. risks to systems and processes).
+There were no significant changes to the risk profile of AGL during 2021.

-AGL's top risk relates to risks arising from financial markets.
-The primary source of AGL's market risk is in relation to guarantee obligations to policyholders and the future profits of the Company.
-The Company employs a dynamic hedging programme to mitigate the risk in relation to guarantee movements.
+Market risk remains the most material risk for AGL.
+The primary source of the Company's market risk is in relation to guarantee obligations to policyholders and the future profits of the Company, both of which can change as a result of market movements.
+The Company employs a dynamic hedging programme to mitigate the risk in relation to policyholder guarantees.
 The hedging programme invests in financial derivatives which increase in value to offset increases in expected guaranteed pay-outs and vice versa, thus reducing the volatility of Company profits.
-Overall there has been an increase in AGL's market risk exposure during 2020.
-Exposures on the European business increased mainly due to new business written and less favourable market conditions at year-end 2020 compared to 2019.
-This was partly offset by the continued run-off of the closed Asian VA reinsurance business.
+Overall there has been an increase in AGL's market risk exposure during 2021.
+Exposures on the European business increased mainly due to new business written.
+This was partially offset by the continued run-off of the closed Asian variable annuity reinsurance business.

-The Company's main underwriting risk is increasing life expectancy whereby, if policyholders receiving guaranteed lifetime incomes live longer than expected the Company would suffer financial loss.
+The Company's main underwriting risk is increasing life expectancy whereby, if policyholders receiving guaranteed lifetime incomes live longer than expected, the Company would suffer financial loss.
 The main business risks are surrender and expense risk.
 The Company's largest operational risk exposures are related to the operation of the hedging programme.
 The Company continuously monitors both existing and emerging risks.

-Risk is controlled and managed with reference to the regulatory Solvency II principles.
-The Company uses an Internal Model to calculate its Solvency II Solvency Capital Requirement ('SCR').
+Risk is controlled and managed with reference to the regulatory SII principles.
+The Company uses an Internal Model to calculate its SII Solvency Capital Requirement ('SCR').
 The SCR is set at a level to ensure that the Company can meet obligations to policyholders and beneficiaries over the following 12 months with a 99.5% probability, which limits the chance of falling into financial ruin to less than once in 200 years.

 AGL's Internal Model reflects the risk profile and risk mitigation actions of the Company.
 In particular, it allows for the ongoing operation of the hedging programme and the target volatility mechanisms within policyholder funds.
 The Internal Model is part of the Allianz Group Internal Model and was approved by the Central Bank as part of the wider Allianz Group approval by their supervisor, the German Federal Financial Supervisory Authority (Bundesanstalt für Finanzdienstleistungsaufsicht - 'BaFin').
-The Internal Model governance structure is consistent with the system outlined in the previous section.